OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 This sounds like a promising solution for OpenTTD too:
 - If the server is using port-forwarding, connect to it directly.
 We call this "Direct IP".
 - Otherwise, try to connect the server and client via some clever network tricks.
 We call this "STUN".
-- If that all fail, use our freshly created relay service.
+- If that all fails, use our freshly created relay service.
 We call this "TURN".

 And this is what 12.0 delivers.
-A very simple, newbie friendly, no configuration needed, network solution.
+A very simple, user friendly, no configuration needed, network solution.
 This will completely change how you play online with OpenTTD, basically.

 But this change is not trivial.
 Where in the old situation a server always used port-forwarding, it can now be that a server is not reachable from the Internet.
 So how does the server know a client wants to connect to him, so we can execute those network tricks?

-To solve this issue, we had to introduce a new service: Game Coordinator.
+To solve this issue, we had to introduce a new service: the Game Coordinator.
 A server always has a persistent connection to the Game Coordinator.
 If a client wishes to connect to the server, it tells the Game Coordinator.
 And the Game Coordinator can now coordinate (see where the name comes from?) the connection, as it can talk with both the server and client now.

 This is a radical change in how OpenTTD does connection setup, and required some huge changes in our code.
-In total, 67 file changes, 5955 insertions, 3475 deletions were needed to make it happen.
+In total, 67 file changes, 5955 insertions, and 3475 deletions were needed to make it happen.

 As added benefit, it also means OpenTTD no longer listens on UDP for public games.
 It still uses UDP to discover LAN games, but no longer do you need to port-forward the UDP port if you want to use "Direct IP".